 This post may contain affiliate links.
 If you make a purchase through them, we may receive a small commission, for which we are extremely grateful, at no extra cost to you.

-What is Leavenworth?
+What is Leavenworth, Washington?

-Leavenworth is a teeny town, of less than 2,500 residents, approximately two and a half hours east of Seattle, that is sought out by visitors around the world for its Christmas and Oktoberfest festivities and adorable Bavarian architecture.
-But while the town currently looks straight out of the Sound of Music, that wasn’t always the case.
+While the town currently looks straight out of the Sound of Music, that wasn’t always the case.
 In fact, the town does not really have any German roots at all!

 Short history lesson: The Leavenworth area was originally home to the Yakama, Chinook, and Wenatchi tribes, with European settlers arriving here in 1890.
 Once a train line was built here around the turn of the century, the area’s logging and sawmill operations exploded and the town thrived.
 But around 1930, the railroad was rerouted and, over the next few decades, Leavenworth shrunk to be little more than a ghost town.

-Fortunately, in the early 1960s, local leaders hatched a plan- what if they gave the town a giant makeover and hosted a series of festivals throughout the year to attract tourists?
 A couple of themes for the town were proposed- “Western”, “gay nineties”, and “alpine”.
 Residents voted on and chose “alpine” and over the next decade, the entire downtown area was renovated, with Bavarian facades and decorations adorning each building.
-Now, everything from the town’s gas station to the Starbucks, looks like it would fit right in on the Alps (it’s literally required under Leavenworth’s building code)!
+Now, everything, from the town’s gas station to the Starbucks, looks like it would fit right in on the Alps (it’s literally required under Leavenworth’s building code)!

 To call this wacky plan a success would be an understatement- Leavenworth sees over 200,000 visitors for its Christmas festivities alone and over a million visitors throughout the entire year!

-When is Christmas in Leavenworth Celebrated?
+When is Christmas in Leavenworth celebrated?

-Leavenworth usually kicks off its Christmas celebration the day after Thanksgiving, with roasted chestnuts, carolers, a downtown festooned with over 500,000 Christmas lights (!!!), and even Santa himself.
 While most of the town’s holiday events are scheduled between Black Friday and Christmas Eve, shops and stores in downtown Leavenworth usually leave up their decorations all the way through Valentine’s Day weekend.

-How to Get to Leavenworth from Seattle
+How to Get to Leavenworth

 Tips for Enjoying Christmas in Leavenworth

-1. Book accommodations way in advance.
+1. Book accommodations WAY in advance

 If you’re coming from Seattle or Portland, it’s honestly a bit of a trek to drive back and forth to Leavenworth as just a day trip.
-Plus, with so much to see and do around Leavenworth to get in the Christmas spirit, it’s a shame to go all that way for just a few hours.
-So, I’d highly recommend considering making your visit to Leavenworth a full-blown weekend getaway.
+Plus, with so much to see and do around Leavenworth to get in the Christmas spirit, it’s a shame to go all that way to just spend a few hours moseying around the town.

-That being said, Leavenworth at Christmas is an extremely popular destination- people literally come from all over the world to celebrate Christmas here- and accommodations in this already tiny town book up months and months in advance.
+That being said, Leavenworth at Christmas is an EXTREMELY popular destination- people literally come from all over the world to celebrate Christmas here- and accommodations in this already tiny town book up months and months in advance.
 So be sure to book accommodations waaay earlier than you’d think.

 - Bavarian Lodge: My go-to recommendation for those staying in Leavenworth, thanks to its awesome location downtown, on-site German-style pub, and two outdoor hot tubs to take in those snowy mountain views.